tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

   open, for example).
 These can be implemented as business rules.
 - Audit trails: logging who did what, when, and why.
 This is application-level logging, not simulation.

-Realistic operational load (representative but not exhaustive)
+The operational load is representative, not exhaustive:

 - Contractor work orders and maintenance windows on a plausible schedule
 - RTU telemetry and measurement updates on typical intervals